(This article was updated in 2024 according to the increase of the fixed tax).

 Exemption from gift and inheritance tax

-The option for the flat tax system allows a full exemption from inheritance and gift taxes on all foreign situs assets held by persons who have elected for the special regime (in the years when this regime is applicable).
+The option for the flat tax system allows a full exemption from inheritance and gift taxes on all foreign situs assets held by persons elected for the special regime (in the years when this regime is applicable).